As the voting-rights fight moves to Texas, defiant Republicans test the resolve of corporations that oppose restrictions

 “They took a page right out of the Jim Crow playbook,” said Val Benavidez of the Texas Freedom Network, a liberal coalition of religious and community leaders.
 “They’re making voting lines longer, shutting people out and keeping turnout low.
 It’s a plan to stay in power.
 And these restrictions disproportionately affect Texans of color, many of whom live in urban areas who need more options for voting, not less.”

-Proposing new hurdles
+Proposing new hurdle

 Cain, the chief sponsor of the main House election bill, did not respond to requests for comment.
-Before he was appointed chairman of the House Elections Committee, he volunteered with the Trump campaign’s legal team in Pennsylvania, where it sought to overturn President Biden’s win.
+Before he was appointed chairman of the House Elections Committee, Cain volunteered with the Trump campaign’s legal team in Pennsylvania, where it sought to overturn President Biden’s win.

 In a news conference with Abbott last month, Cain said the idea that voter fraud is a “myth” has been disproved, though he offered no evidence.
 He also suggested that voter suppression is a myth.